Cultural studies: Developments outside the UK

-Throughout Asia, cultural studies have boomed and thrived since at least the beginning of the 1990s.
+Throughout Asia, cultural studies have thrived since at least the beginning of the 1990s.
 Cultural studies journals based in Asia include Inter-Asia Cultural Studies.
 In India, the Centre for Study of Culture and Society, Bangalore and the Department of Cultural Studies at The English and Foreign Languages and the University of Hyderabad are two major institutional spaces for Cultural Studies.

 Issues, concepts, and approaches

 Marxism has been an important influence upon cultural studies.
 Those associated with CCCS initially engaged deeply with the structuralism of Louis Althusser, and later in the 1970s turned decisively toward Antonio Gramsci.
 Cultural studies has also embraced the examination of race, gender, and other aspects of identity, as is illustrated, for example, by a number of key books published collectively under the name of CCCS in the late 1970s and early 1980s, including Women Take Issue: Aspects of Women's Subordination (1978), and The Empire Strikes Back: Race and Racism in 70s Britain (1982).